Support Services Division

 For the school year 2011, there were many instances that required the attention of law enforcement in and around the schools we serve.
 Some statistics that show the agency’s commitment to protecting our youth are as follows: 1,797 reports written, 710 arrests, 63 weapons confiscated, 30,356 student counseling sessions, 9,250 parent counseling sessions, 9,824 classroom presentations, 12,114 traffic and parking citations or warnings and 1,147 truant contacts.

-The Records and Identification Section is an essential part of the Orange County Sheriff’s Office.
-It consists of nine units employing a staff of sixty four civilians.
+The Records Managment Section is an essential part of the Orange County Sheriff’s Office.
+It consists of nine units employing a staff of over 70 civilians.
 The section is responsible for the storage, retrieval, dissemination and retention of criminal records.

 The Records Custodian Unit

-This unit ensures that all personnel comply with records retention laws releasing reports in accordance with applicable laws.
-They handle seal and expunctions of criminal records as well as extensive record request from attorneys.
+This unit is responsible for seals and expungements and ensures that all personnel comply with records retention laws, releasing reports in accordance with applicable laws, as well as fill complex public records requests that require high specificity.

 Document Imaging Unit